thaisharder/FinalProject-BIO359/README.md

 A table generated after runing the script above (genes.cvs)

-A table that was filtered for significant values only (p<0.05)
+A table (genes_filter.csv) that was filtered for significant values only (p<0.05)

-The R script (scrip_final) with all codes that were used to write the paper.
-It includes codes to analyze the data and generate grphs and tables.
+The R script (scrip_final.Rmd) with all codes that were used to write the paper.
+It includes codes to analyze the data and generate graphs and tables.

 A paper (final_project.pdf) generated in Rmarkdown.